m3o/docs/pages/getting-started/using-micro.markdown

 ---
 # Using Micro

-Micro is an open source platform for API driven development.
+Micro is an open source platform for API driven services development.

 ## Learn Micro